ElizabethGagne/serverless-offline-demo/README.md

 [serverless-dynamodb-local](https://github.com/99xt/serverless-dynamodb-local)
 plugin.
 It provides a REST API to send msg to a Kinesis Stream and a local Kinesis stream instance is running locally by using the docker image
 [instructure/kinesalite](https://hub.docker.com/r/instructure/kinesalite/).
-A Kinesis Stream consumer use the npm module [kinesis-client-library](https://www.npmjs.com/package/kinesis-client-library)
+A Kinesis Stream consumer use the npm module [local-kinesis-lambda-runner](https://github.com/rabblerouser/local-kinesis-lambda-runner) to poll the kisesis stream and trigger the associated lambda function.

 ## Use-case